leonardocerliani/machines_setup/VS_code_ssh_port_fw.md

 ![](imgs/vscode_port_fwarding.png)

-All of these services on the remote storm server will now be available in our local browser
+All of these services on the remote storm server will now be available in our local browser.
+Specifically, we will have the following service at the corresponding ports:

+- jupyter notebook at `localhost:8888`
+- RStudio at `localhost 8787`
+- Streamlit app at `localhost 8501`

 EOF